Thursday, April 9, 2009

 When language learners use concordancers.
 They discover rules of usage and grammar for themselves.
 They learn that language is complex and that rules are seldom totally true.
 Beside that they also learn to rely on their own judgment rather than the teacher.
 Concordancing is also a good way to train learners to pay attention to patterns of usage in their everyday reading.
 Some teachers also use concordancers to prepare printed worksheets for their students.

-w on concordance is very helpful not only to students and teachers (Language study) where they are assigned to do research On their fields where concordance is important to them but also to people who want to explore how interesting use a concordance to analyze words type and the number of specific word being used.
+My personal view on concordance is very helpful not only to students and teachers (Language study) where they are assigned to do research On their fields where concordance is important to them but also to people who want to explore how interesting use a concordance to analyze words type and the number of specific word being used.

 What is dissertation online?